cosmos/sdk-tutorials/publish-app-do/index.md

 digitaloceand start
 ```

 You can use a tool like gex to see if you are connected to a node.
-You can install gex on your remote and local machine with
+You can install gex on your remote and local machine.
+Run this command at a terminal window on each machine:

 ```bash
 go get -u github.com/cosmos/gex